Are SAT and ACT Prep Classes a Good Investment?

 For other students, the payoff may not be solely financial.

-If applying to a highly competitive institution, an increase of just a point or two can mean the difference between acceptance and the wait list.
+If you’re applying to a highly competitive institution, an increase of just a point or two can mean the difference between acceptance and the wait list.

 In specific fields of study, such as medicine and law, incoming freshmen may be able to jump to the front of the line for admission and even apply to some academic programs early if their math or science subscores meet a higher threshold.
 On the other hand, students who score well enough overall to get accepted may still have to take a basic math course if their math subscore isn’t up to par.
 This will cost money and not count toward a degree.